jbertman-hc/azure-fhir/README.md

     npm run dev
     ```
     (Runs the React development UI, typically on port 5173.
 It makes calls to the backend server running on port 3000)

+### 3. Mapping Discovery Tool

+*   **Purpose:**
+    *   Automates the discovery of potential mappings between legacy data models and FHIR resources.
+    *   Generates mapping configurations based on user-selected mappings.
+    *   Previews FHIR resources using the generated configurations.
+    *   Generates C# mapper classes that can be integrated into the application.
+*   **Key Features:**
+    *   **Analyze Legacy Data:** Upload or generate sample legacy data and analyze it for potential FHIR mappings.
+    *   **Interactive Mapping Selection:** Review and select appropriate mappings from the discovered options.
+    *   **Configuration Generation:** Automatically generate mapping configurations based on selected mappings.
+    *   **FHIR Preview:** Preview the resulting FHIR resource using the generated configuration.
+    *   **C# Mapper Generation:** Generate a C# mapper class that can be used in the application.
+*   **Technology:**
+    *   **Frontend:** React components in the `fhir-mapper-ui/src/views/MappingDiscoveryView.jsx`
+    *   **Backend:** Node.js controller in `controllers/mappingDiscoveryController.js`
+    *   **Azure API:** Integration with Azure backend API for mapping analysis and generation
+*   **Usage:**
+    1. Navigate to the "Mapping Discovery" page in the React UI.
+    2. Select a FHIR resource type from the dropdown.
+    3. Either generate sample data or enter your own legacy data in JSON format.
+    4. Click "Analyze" to discover potential mappings.
+    5. Review and select the appropriate mappings for each FHIR field.
+    6. Generate the mapping configuration and preview the resulting FHIR resource.
+    7. Generate a C# mapper class that can be integrated into the application.

 ## Getting Started (Full Stack)